sagemath/trac_to_gh/Issue 1422.md

 # Issue 1422: add bibtex function to get the bibtex code for citing the sage components

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1422

 Original creator: mhansen